 The Dutch village Otterlo is the gateway to the National Park Hoge Veluwe, on the western side.
 The perfect staycation getaway for a long weekend with relaxing and healthy nature walks.
 The trees may not be so beautifully green in winter, but on the other hand, it is nice and quiet everywhere.
 Walk the Clog Path.
-Escape the walls at home for a while, especially now during the COVID-19 pandemic.
-And perfect for school holidays for families.
+Enjoy a long weekend at the Hoge Veluwe.
+Perfect for school holidays for families too!

 First I will give a description of the three walks that we did and you can do during a long weekend (2 nights, 3 days).
 After that I will share some money saving tips, accommodation recommendations, bicycle rental, maps, etc.